 Every time they make an HTTP request one token is taken out of their bucket.

 New tokens are added into their bucket at a constant rate until it is full (this is their token bucket refill rate)

 If their bucket is empty, they cannot make requests.

 When rate limiting is on and set up correctly for your instance, your users should experience improved stability and performance, and those using it reasonably won’t experience any change in their ability to send it requests.
 The only time users will be rate limited is when they act in a way that will negatively impact Bitbucket, such as when they make requests in large bursts or when they make requests too frequently.

-Note that rate limiting is applicable for REST API requests and not Git operations.
-Rate limit for Git operations is a separate feature.
+Note that rate limiting is applicable to HTTP requests with basic or bearer authentication (such as REST API requests and Git over HTTP).
+Rate limit for Git SSH operations is a separate feature.
 You can track it from - BSERV-12496Getting issue details...
 STATUS

 An admin has turned on rate limiting and has set a token bucket size of 60 and a refill rate of 5.

 One of their developers sends Bitbucket 60 requests in a single burst.
 As this developer starts with a full token bucket, all 60 requests will be successful.
 Their token bucket, however, will now be empty and it will begin refilling at a speed of 5 tokens per second.
 As it refills, they can send more requests and they won’t be rate limited as long as they have enough tokens in their bucket.